Are they the same? Do you need both for your Business? Find out Now.

 Use GMB to create an accurate listing of your business that shows up in Google search.
 On the other hand, use G+ to connect and reach out to your audience, while improving the visibility of your business online.

-Hope this post, clears all your confusions about these two services.
+Hope this post, clears all your confusion about these two services.
 While they may look similar, their core purpose is vastly different.
 There’s no use wasting your time arguing which one’s better.
 On the other hand, what you need to know is how you can use both to the best advantage of your business.

 In a nutshell, “Always maintain an accurate and the most up-to-date info about your business on Google My Business, while making sure to post relevant and new content on your Google Plus page.